Chief Executive Officer

-Darrell Johnson is the Chief Executive Officer of the Orange County Transportation Authority, leading an agency of 1,500 employees responsible for delivering projects, programs and services that improve mobility for the more than 3 million residents of Orange County.
+Darrell Johnson is the Chief Executive Officer of the Orange County Transportation Authority, leading an agency of 1,400 employees responsible for delivering projects, programs and services that improve mobility for more than 3 million county residents.

-Since becoming CEO in early 2013, Johnson has focused on the early delivery of projects through Measure M – Orange County’s voter-approved half-cent sales tax for transportation improvements.
-Expediting the Measure M plan will result in more than $5 billion of freeway projects completed or under way years ahead of schedule, with an additional $1.4 billion ready to begin construction.
+Since becoming CEO in 2013, Mr. Johnson has focused on delivering projects through Measure M – Orange County’s voter-approved, half-cent sales tax for transportation improvements.

 Johnson lives in Rancho Santa Margarita with his wife and two daughters.